anchore/anchore-charts/stable/enterprise/README.md

 ### Ingress

-[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
-Traffic routing is controlled by rules defined on the Ingress resource.
-Kubernetes supports a variety of ingress controllers, including AWS ALB controllers and GCE controllers.
+[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) serves as the gateway to expose HTTP and HTTPS routes from outside the Kubernetes cluster to services within it.
+Routing is governed by rules specified in the Ingress resource.
+Kubernetes supports a variety of ingress controllers, such as AWS ALB and GCE controllers.

-This Helm chart provides basic ingress configuration suitable for customization.
-You can expose routes for Anchore Enterprise external APIs including the core external API, UI, reporting, RBAC, and feeds by configuring the `ingress:` section in your values file.
+This Helm chart includes a foundational ingress configuration that is customizable.
+You can expose various Anchore Enterprise external APIs, including the core API, UI, reporting, RBAC, and feeds, by editing the `ingress` section in your values file.

-Ingress is disabled by default in the Helm chart.
-The NGINX ingress controller with the core API and UI routes can be enabled by changing the `ingress.enabled` value to `true`.
+Ingress is disabled by default in this Helm chart.
+To enable it, along with the [NGINX ingress controller](https://kubernetes.github.io/ingress-nginx/) for core API and UI routes, set the `ingress.enabled` value to `true`.

-Note that the [Kubernetes NGINX ingress controller](https://kubernetes.github.io/ingress-nginx/) must be installed into the cluster for this configuration to work.

 ```yaml
 ingress:
   enabled: true
 ```

-### Configuring The ALB Ingress Controller
+#### ALB Ingress Controller

-Note that the [Kubernetes ALB ingress controller](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html) must be installed into the cluster for this configuration to work.
+The [Kubernetes ALB ingress controller](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html) must be installed into the cluster for this configuration to work.

 ```yaml
 ingress: